scenerystack/community/docs/guides/scenery.md

 ## `phet-lib`

-You will probably want to make use of more than just Scenery for your project. `phet-lib` contains the [core SceneryStack libraries](scenerystack_list.md#scenerystack-core) in one package.
+You will probably want to make use of more than just Scenery for your project. `phet-lib` contains the [core, simulation-core and supplemental SceneryStack libraries](scenerystack_list.md#scenerystack-core) in one package.

 Your projects can get started after creating a simple HTML